 Dr Edward Johns is the Director of the Robot Learning Lab at Imperial College London, where he is also a Senior Lecturer (Associate Professor) and Royal Academy of Engineering Research Fellow.
 His work lies at the intersection of robotics, computer vision, and machine learning.

 He received a BA and MEng in Electrical and Information Engineering from the University of Cambridge, and a PhD in computer vision from Imperial College.
-After a post-doc at UCL, he returned to Imperial College as a founding member of the Dyson Robotics Lab with Andrew Davison, where he led the robot manipulation research.
+After a post-doc at UCL, he returned to Imperial College as a founding member of the Dyson Robotics Lab with Prof. Andrew Davison, where he led the robot manipulation research.
 In 2017, he was awarded a Royal Academy of Engineering Research Fellowship, and in 2018, he was appointed as a Lecturer and founded the Robot Learning Lab.

 James S, Davison A, Johns E, 2017, Transferring end-to-end visuomotor control from simulation to real world for a multi-stage task, Conference on Robot Learning, PMLR, Pages:334-343